-Watch Plant Based News‘ exclusive interview with Joaquin Phoenix.
+Watch the full Plant Based News‘ exclusive interview with vegan actor and Academy Award winner, Joaquin Phoenix.

-The vegan actor, who just scooped the Best Actor statue for his highly acclaimed performance in Joker, discusses a range of topics – from the environment to how he deals with pushback for his activism.
+Vegan actor, Joaquin Phoenix scooped the Best Actor statue for his highly-acclaimed performance in Joker, back in February.
+But he’s been a winner for animal rights for decades.
+Here, he discusses a range of topics – from the environment to how he deals with pushback for his activism, and why being vegan is so important now more than ever.

 ‘Amplify the voices of activists’

-During the interview, PBN‘s Klaus Mitchell noted that Phoenix has been more publicly active when it comes to animal advocacy recently, and asked what has prompted the change.
-The actor said that he – and his activism – has become more visible in recent times, but also that ‘things are really dire right now’.
+Phoenix has been more publicly active when it comes to animal advocacy recently.
+PBN asked what prompted the change.
+The actor told PBN’s Klaus Mitchell that he – and his activism – has become more visible in recent times, but also that ‘things are really dire right now’.

 “I think that when it’s your time to step up, it comes to you.
 I’ve always had a hard time imposing my personal beliefs on others, I’ve never wanted to do that…but things are really dire right now and the evidence is overwhelming that there is an incontrovertible link between the meat and dairy industry and climate change,” Phoenix told Plant Based News.